 No one is ever prepared for the loss of a loved one.
 Emotional trauma can be tough to manage.
-This is especially true for young children who may have never experienced loss before.
+This is especially true for young children who have never experienced loss.

-Ensure that you get any type of grief counseling that you or your loved ones need to get through this difficult time.
+Ensure that you get any grief counseling you or your loved ones need to get through this difficult time.
 Many places offer grief counseling, including local churches and charities.

 Getting the strength you need to overcome your grief and start the healing process is essential for everyone.

 Avoid talking to the insurance company covering the event

 The insurance company covering the accident will try to reach out to the surviving family members, usually the spouse, and request an interview.
 While this may seem like a non-issue, it is actually a very big deal.

 The insurance company seeks information about the accident, your deceased loved one, and your family.
 Not so they can be kind and generous but to gain information to deny or decrease any claim you may have against them for wrongful death.